privilegeescalation/.org/content/resources.md

 {{< quote "Blockers are for puberty -- not for our future scientists."
 "Quintessence Anx" "https://twitter.com/QuintessenceAnx">}}

+For the latest resources please see the [contribution](/contribute) page to learn how to get involved.

+{{< button-newtab "Follow us on Twitter for the latest updates!" "https://twitter.com/setuid_org">}}

+---

 ## Healthcare 🏥

 Are you **transgender**?
 Are you **queer**?
 Are you **fed up** and **traumatized** from an absence of healthcare?